 "Oh, yes," says Sam, "I know the proverb, you know the proverb, but does the dog know the proverb?"

-12. Read the dialogue and act it out, paying attention to the verbs in the Present Simple.
+13. PAIR WORK.
+Read the dialogue paying attention to the verbs in the Present Simple.
+Make up some funny dialogues with your partner.
+Act your dialogues in class.

 A Model Son